sandokim/DeeplearningKnowledge/Attention_Dilation_U-Net.md

 We empirically found that attention gates were less effective if applied to the earliest layer.
 We speculate that this is because first few layers only represent low-level features, which is not discriminative yet to be attended.
 The proposed architecture is shown in Figure 4.

+### 3D-CT Model => Batch Size 2 or 4

+The batch size for the Sononet models was set to 64.
+However, for the 3D-CT segmentation models, gradient updates are computed using small batch sizes of 2 to 4 samples.
+For larger segmentation networks, gradient averaging is used over multiple forward and backward passes.
+This is mainly because we propose a 3D-model to capture sufficient semantic context in contrast to the state-of-the-art CNN segmentation frameworks (Cai et al., 2017; Roth et al., 2018).